redcrab2016/RFXtrx/README.md

  This project is firstly design to be use in Linux Raspberry Pi java context.
  This Project exist because default RFXCOM public provided tools is targeted for Windows(r) environment.

- There is no java native library depedencies, it invokes linux command commodities instead (mkfifo, stty ...) to be able to configure and use the serial port
+ There is no Java native library dependency, the project invokes standard linux command instead (mkfifo, stty ...) to be able to configure and use the serial port, by this way the program is directly runnable everywhere without architecture limitation.
+Therefore the target is "Only Linux alike system, enabled with USB FTDI serial port device, and a Java JVM available"

 ----------------------------------------------------------------------------
 ## Install and Run on PI or other Linux machine